Spark jobs

 fi

-# If the label does not exist, creating it at the cluster level.
+# If there is no label, create it at the cluster level.

 sudo -u yarn yarn rmadmin -addToClusterNodeLabels 'SPARKAM' || true